AndreiCIlies/Favorite_Cities/README.md

 **2. Install dependencies**
 npm install

 **3. Run the application**
 npm run dev

+**4. Login section**
+Users credentials are kept in pages/api/login.

-The app will be available at http://localhost:3000
+The app will be available at http://localhost:3000.

 ## Branch Structure